coderefinery/git-collaborative/content/same-repository.md

    issue number since you will need it later.
 1. Create a new branch.
 1. Make a change to the recipe book on the new branch and in the commit cross-reference the issue you opened (see the walk-through below for how to do that).
+1. Push your new branch (with the new commit) to the repository you are working on.
 1. Open a pull request towards the main branch.
 1. Review somebody else's pull request and give constructive feedback.
 Merge their pull request.
 1. Try to create a new branch with some half-finished work and open a draft